Wolfgang90/vehicleTracking/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the sections "1.1 Initialize images and labels" and "1.2 Extract image features" of the IPython notebook.
+The code for this step is contained in the sections `1.1 Initialize images and labels` and `1.2 Extract image features` of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images and splitting them in a training and a test set.
 I split the data for vehicle images manually by spliting it according to the filename to prevent overfitting.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: